GLIDE: A Coordinated Aerial-Ground Framework for Search and Rescue in Unknown Environments: Hardware Implementation

 \subsection{Hardware Platform}

 \textbf{Ego-vehicle.} The ground platform is a GEM e6 golf cart with actuator limits: maximum speed $2~\mathrm{m/s}$, steering rate $40^\circ\!/\mathrm{s}$, and steering acceleration $10^\circ\!/\mathrm{s}^2$.
-Drive-by-wire control is provided by PACMOD (accelerator, brake, steer, turn signals).
-Localization uses GPS-RTK with NTRIP corrections.
+Drive-by-wire control is provided by PACMOD (Platform Actuation and Control MODule) (accelerator, brake, steer, turn signals).
 Onboard compute comprises an Intel I9-14900K, 128GB RAM, dual RTX 4080 GPUs, and 4TB storage.
 The system is currently much more powerful than needed for GLIDE to function, allowing plenty of room for future expansion on the framework.
-A VLP32 LiDAR produces a local occupancy grid for emergency braking.
-Trajectories from the time-optimal planner are executed by a rate-limited PID tracking controller.

-\textbf{Goal-Searching and Terrain Scouting UAVs} The UAVs are Holybro X500 platforms (PX4 firmware) with maximum speed $5~\mathrm{m/s}$, ascent/descent rate $1~\mathrm{m/s}$, tilt limit $30^\circ$, and thrust-to-weight ratio $2$.
+\textbf{Goal-Searching and Terrain Scouting UAVs.} The UAV frames are Holybro X500 platforms (PX4 firmware) with maximum speed $5~\mathrm{m/s}$, ascent/descent rate $1~\mathrm{m/s}$, tilt limit $30^\circ$, and thrust-to-weight ratio $2$.
 An outer-loop PID controller converts waypoint references to velocity commands stabilized by the onboard attitude controller.
-Each airframe is modified with a 3D-printed mounts for a Jetson Orin Nano, a DC-DC converter, and a nadir-facing OakD-Pro-W RGBD camera.
+Each airframe is modified with custom 3D-printed mounts for onboard compute and sensor integration, a DC-DC converter for stable power delivery, a USB-to-UART interface enabling DDS communication between the flight controller and companion computer, and a nadir-facing Luxonis OAK-D Pro W RGBD camera.